Parametrized higher category theory: Assembling S -slice categories from ordinary slice categories

+\item Suppose $F$ is $S$-initial.
+Then $F$ is initial.
+To show this, by (the dual of) \cite[Theorem~4.1.3.1]{HTT} it suffices to show that for every $d \in D$, $C \times_D D^{/d}$ is weakly contractible.
+Let $s$ be the image of $d$ in $S$.
+By Lemma~\ref{lm:miscCofinalityLemma}, the inclusion $C_s \times_{D_s} (D_s)^{/d} \to C \times_{D} D^{/d}$ is final, so in particular is a weak homotopy equivalence.
+Hence the desired conclusion follows by our assumption that $F$ is $S$-initial and \cite[Theorem~4.1.3.1]{HTT} again. \end{enumerate} \end{rem}

+We conclude by using the twisted slice $\twa(S)$-category to give a criterion for the presentability of the $S$-slice.

-Suppose the functor $S \to \Cat_\infty$ classifying the cocartesian fibration $C \to S$ factors through $\Pr^R$, i.e. $C \to S$ is a \emph{right presentable fibration}.
+\begin{rem}[Presentability of the parametrized slice] Suppose the functor $S \to \Cat_\infty$ classifying the cocartesian fibration $C \to S$ factors through $\Pr^R$, i.e. $C \to S$ is a \emph{right presentable fibration}.
 For any $X$ a presentable $\infty$-category and diagram $f: A \to X$, $X^{f/}$ is again presentable and the forgetful functor $X^{f/} \to X$ creates limits and filtered colimits.
-Therefore, the twisted slice category $C^{\widetilde{(p,S)}/}$ is a right presentable fibration.
-Since the forgetful functor $\Cat_{\infty} \to \Pr^R$ creates limits, by Thm. \ref{thm:ordinarySliceToParamSlice} we deduce that $C^{(p,S)/}$ is a right presentable fibration.
+Therefore, the twisted slice $\twa(S)$-category $C^{\widetilde{(p,S)}/}$ is a right presentable fibration.
+Since the forgetful functor $\Pr^R \to \Cat_{\infty}$ creates limits, by Theorem~\ref{thm:ordinarySliceToParamSlice} we deduce that $C^{(p,S)/}$ is a right presentable fibration.
 In particular, in every fiber there exists an initial object.
 However, these initial objects may fail to be preserved by the pushforward functors.
-In fact, even if we assume that $C \to S$ is both left and right presentable, $C$ may fail to be $S$-cocomplete.
+In fact, even if we assume that $C \to S$ is both left and right presentable, $C$ may fail to be $S$-cocomplete. \end{rem}